papa-vova/spec2code-naive/config/README.md

 - Set reasonable token limits to control costs
 - Use environment variables for all credentials
 - Test with different temperature settings for your use case
+- All parameters are passed directly to the LLM - add any provider-specific parameters

 ### Agent Configuration:
 - Keep agent names short and descriptive
 - Use clear descriptions for documentation
 - Choose appropriate models for each agent's complexity
+- The `llm` field must exactly match the model config filename

 ### Prompt Configuration:
 - Write clear, specific system messages
 - Use template variables for flexibility
 - Test prompts with different input types
-- Consider creating multiple templates for different scenarios
+- `prompt_templates` are optional - the system falls back to `human_message_template`

 ### Pipeline Configuration:
 - Design clear data flow between agents
 - Use descriptive output keys
 - Consider the order of agent execution carefully
 - Test with dry-run mode before using real LLMs
+- Use common model parameters for consistent behavior across agents

 ## Troubleshooting

 ### Common Configuration Issues:

 1. **Invalid YAML syntax**: Use a YAML validator or linter
-2. **Missing model references**: Ensure model names match file names
+2. **Missing model references**: Ensure model names match file names exactly
 3. **Environment variables not set**: Check required variables for your provider
 4. **Provider not found**: Install the correct `langchain-{provider}` package
 5. **Template variable errors**: Ensure all `{variables}` are provided in input